 We have engineered a series of Fc variants that increase binding of the Fc domain to FcRn to further increase circulating half-life.
 Our lead Xtend Fc domain has two amino acid substitutions and has shown up to three-fold increases of in vivo half-life for a number of different antibodies in preclinical models and in human clinical trials.
-Our Xtend technology is currently in five clinical-stage programs and one approved therapy, Alexion’s Ultomiris® (ravulizumab-cwvz).
+Our Xtend technology is currently in eight clinical-stage programs and one approved therapy, Alexion’s Ultomiris® (ravulizumab-cwvz).

 Half-life extension can be exploited to potentially improve therapeutic antibody performance in several ways:

 - Increased dosing interval, providing superior patient convenience and likely compliance.
 Reduced dosing frequency results in lower drug use in aggregate, reducing cost of goods.

 - Lower drug quantities at the same dosing interval as the parent antibody.
 This can simplify dosage formulation and enable subcutaneous formulation.
 Cost of goods is reduced, as well.

 - Higher drug levels using the same dose and dosing interval as the parent antibody, resulting in longer drug exposure and potentially better efficacy.